 For founder Erin Bregman, the real sign that Little Opera is working is that the kids are already talking about possible stories and settings for their next opera.

-Registration for the 2014-2015 season ends on September 12, 2014.
-This year, the program is open to kids in 2nd to 7th grade.
+Registration for the 2015-2016 season is open till October 14th.
 There is a fee for the program, but scholarships are available—and no child is turned away for lack of funds.